anish-shanbhag/school-discord-bot/README.md

 # school-discord-bot

 A Discord bot that tracks school and homework information.
+It was created to make things like checking homework and grades easier.

 # Implementation